All Episodes

 I mean, nowhere in this, either in the cargo bay of the shuttle or in the satellite, is there one piece of equipment designed to capture the power that's been generated.

-Here we've got this long tether out there.
+Here we've got this long tether out there, 13 miles of it.

-Do the two of you agree that the length of the tether, uh, would lend itself to, um, the acceptance of or the receiving of something from HAARP?
+Yeah, do the two of you agree that the length of the tether would lend itself to the acceptance of or the receiving of something from heart?

 Oh, unquestionably.

-If you irradiate it, it can break in anytime you want, but if you irradiate this thing dangling in what's called the F-layer of the ionosphere, moving around the Earth every 90 minutes at roughly 17,500 miles an hour.
+If you irradiate it, it break in any time you want, but if you irradiate this thing dangling in what's called the F layer of the ionosphere moving around the Earth every 90 minutes at roughly 17,500 miles an hour, if you irradiate it from a transmitter anywhere on the earth with the appropriate frequency that matches the impedance and the size of the antenna,

-Then this little dipole, this 13 mile long dipole, this wire hanging straight down, will re-radiate like crazy in resonance to that incoming electromagnetic energy being beamed to it literally from any place on the Earth.
+which is roughly 13 to 14 kilohertz, all right, that's the primary frequency, then this little dipole, this 13-mile long dipole, this wire hanging straight down, will re-radiate like crazy in resonance to that incoming electromagnetic energy being beamed to it literally from any place on the earth.

-Because of the low frequency, if the transmitter, let's say, was the HAARP transmitter, located in Alaska, at roughly 62 degrees north and 145 degrees west.
+Because of the low frequency, if the transmitter, let's say, was the HARP transmitters located in Alaska, at roughly 62 degrees north and 145 degrees west.

 Is that about right, Doctor?